 Standard Description Effective Date IFRS 15 Revenue from Contracts with Customers This standard replaces IAS 18 Revenue and related interpretations.
 It provides a framework to determine when to recognize revenue and at what amount.
-It applies to new contracts created on or after the effective date and to existing contracts not yet completed as of the effective date.
+It applies to new contracts created on or after the effective date and to existing contracts not completed as of the effective date.
+The Company has applied the full retrospective transition method.
 Effective for annual periods on or after January 1, 2018.
-The Company will not early adopt this standard.
 The Company is party to numerous contracts with customers that will be impacted by the new standard.
-The Company has established a working group to review the adoption of IFRS 15 and education sessions have been, and will continue to be, provided for employees, senior management and the Audit Committee to increase knowledge, awareness and impacts of the standard.
-Positions papers on issue-specific differences in the new standard are substantially complete and are in discussion with the Company's external auditor.
-The Company is currently evaluating the impact of the new standard on financial reporting computer systems and internal controls over financial reporting.
+Positions papers on issue-specific differences in the new standard are complete.
+Transitional adjustments are not expected to have material effect on the Company's financial statements.
+IFRS 9 (2014) Financial Instruments This final standard replaces IAS 39 Financial Instruments: Recognition and Measurement and previous versions of IFRS 9.
+It incorporates IFRS 9 (2013), with a further classification category for financial assets, and includes a new impairment model for financial instruments.
+Effective for annual periods on or after January 1, 2018.
+The Company early adopted two out of three components of this standard (Classification and Measurement and Hedge Accounting) on January 1, 2015.
+The Company adopted the final component, Impairments, on January 1, 2018.
+This component includes a new expected credit loss model for calculating impairment on financial assets and replaces the current incurred loss impairment model.
+The new standard will increase bad debt provisioning for all trade receivables, however the impact is not expected to be material due to current provisioning procedures, the low credit risk with current counterparties, and collateral and parental guarantee arrangements in place for the Company's significant receivables.
 IFRS 16 Leases This standard replaces IAS 17 Leases and related interpretations.
 It introduces a new approach to lease accounting that requires a lessee to recognize assets and liabilities for the rights and obligations created by leases.
 It brings most leases on-balance sheet for lessees, eliminating the distinction between operating and finance leases.
-However, lessor accounting remains similar to previous guidance and the distinction between operating and finance leases is retained.
+Lessor accounting under the new standard retains similar classifications to the previous guidance, however the new standard may change the accounting treatment of certain components of lessor contracts and sub-leasing arrangements.
+The Company is currently assessing the impact of the new standard.
 Effective for annual periods on or after January 1, 2019.
 The Company will not early adopt this standard.
-The Company has developed a detailed project plan to review and implement the new standard and a working group has been formed to assess its impact.